Faahil/463-Project-1/newReport.md

 When run on up to one thousand ABP segments (≈625 samples each), the program:

-Loads and normalizes all data.
+- Loads and normalizes all data

-Performs recursive clustering using correlation distance.
+- Performs recursive clustering using correlation distance

-Forms roughly 20–25 clusters depending on the distribution.
+- Forms roughly 20–25 clusters depending on the distribution

 Example output:
 ``` python